autodo-app/autodo-app.github.io/privacy-policy.md

 ---
 layout: page
-title: Terms and Conditions
+title: Privacy Policy
-permalink: /terms-and-conditions/
+permalink: /privacy-policy/
 ---

-## Privacy Policy

 Jonathan Bayless built the auToDo app as an Ad Supported app.
 This SERVICE is provided by